superfly/docs/django/getting-started/index.html.md

 ## Recap

 We started with an empty directory and in a matter of minutes had a running Django application deployed to the web.
 A few things to note:

-  * Your application is running on a VM, which starts out based on a Docker image based on our `Dockerfile`.
+  * Your application is running on a Virtual Machine that was created based on the `Dockerfile` image.
-  * A [`fly.toml`](https://fly.io/docs/reference/configuration/) file was created by `fly launch` which can be modified as needed.
+  * The `fly.toml` file controls your app configuration and can be modified as needed.
   * `fly dashboard` can be used to monitor and adjust your application.
 Pretty much anything you can do from the browser window you can also do from the command line using `fly` commands.
 Try `fly help` to see what you can do.

 <!-- Now that you have seen how to deploy a simple Django application, it is time
-to move on to a [Full Django App](../../full-django-app/). -->
+to move on to an [Existing Django Apps](../../existing/). -->